Why trying to fix a ‘poorly reported bug’ reminds me of House M.D. (yes, the TV show)?

 4. Tap on “Next”.

-All too often, we see customers reporting bugs which are caused by connectivity issues; without checking that fact, your dev team can search for ages without being able to reproduce the bug and frustrate the customer in the process.
+All too often, we see customers reporting bugs that are caused by connectivity issues; without checking that fact, your dev team can search for ages without being able to reproduce the bug and frustrate the customer in the process.
 Other environmental factors like OS version and phone model may turn out to be critical as well.

 Attaching screenshots shows the context of the related issue quickly and helps to complement written details.
-Also, in case of a crash, you can pull the error logs and attach it to your report.
+Also, in case of a crash, you can pull the error logs and attach them to your report.

 Not as easy as “the complete order button doesn’t work when I want to finish my order” right?
-Taking all the screenshots, annotating & comparing them and adding all the environment details with logs is no easy task but has to be done to avoid spending the time that you don’t have when your patient is dying.
+Taking all the screenshots, annotating & comparing them, and adding all the environment details with logs is no easy task but has to be done to avoid spending the time that you don’t have when your patient is dying.